Leibniz-HBI/twacapic/README.md

 At the moment twacapic can only collect the latest 100 tweets of a list of users and then poll for new tweets afterwards if called again with the same group name.

+### Authorisation with the Twitter API

 At first use, it will prompt you for your API credentials, which you find [here](https://developer.twitter.com/en/portal/projects-and-apps).
 These credentials will be stored in a file in the working directory, so make sure that the directory is readable by you and authorised users only.

+For non-interactive use, e.g. when automatically deploying twacapic to a server, this file can be used as a template and should always be placed in the working directory of twacapic.

 ### Example